bartvanhoey/AbpFacebookRegistration/README.md

 ## Open & Run the Application

 * Run the `AbpFacebookRegistration.DbMigrator` application to apply the migrations and seed the initial data.
-* Run the `AbpFacebookRegistration.HttpApi.Host` application to start the server side.
+* Run the `AbpFacebookRegistration.HttpApi.Host` application to start the server-side.
 * Run the `AbpFacebookRegistration.Blazor` application to start the Blazor UI project.

 When you navigate to the **login page** of your application, you already see the **Facebook** button.

 DO NOT CLICK THE FACEBOOK BUTTON YET! **Although Facebook Registration ALREADY works**, I would like to show you the Email Confirmation part too. :-)

 ![Login page with Facebook button](images/LoginScreen.jpg)